Sometimes I can't believe the things that come out of Bryan's mouth.

 My only other complaint with this movie is that it's a little hard to follow.

 I am well known for total focus when I'm watching a new movie.
 Whenever I go to the theater, my eyes never leave the screen.
 I don't talk (that much), my phones off (not on vibrate, OFF) and I don't even go to the bathroom.
 The crazy thing is I never really have to, I'm so locked into the movie.
 But with this one I had trouble.
+I mean, it's not like you're completely oblivious when you're watching, there's just bits where you have to stop and go, "wait, what?"

 It's probably because a lot of the dialogue is sung or spoken with metaphors and allegory.